 Last week we told you about community solar in Western Massachusetts.
 It’s a way to save on your energy bill by subscribing to a nearby solar farm.
-Small-Medium Businesses can save up to 10% each month AND get cleaner energy–just by filling out some paperwork.
+Small-Medium Businesses can save up to 10% each month AND get 100% clean, local energy–just by filling out some paperwork.
 Truly a no-brainer.

 At the time, availability was limited to Eversource customers via the Granville solar project.
-But Sustaine now has community solar for National Grid customers, too.
-If National Grid is your utility in Western Mass, you can now sign up for the Brook Street project with our partner Grasshopper and start to save.
+But Sustaine now has community solar for National Grid customers in Massachusetts, too.
+If National Grid or Eversource is your utility in MA, you can sign up and start to save.

 Small-Medium Businesses need energy savings to be real, easy and obvious.